py2exe/py2exe/docs/migration.md

 - The `console`, `windows`, `data_files`, and `zipfile` arguments can be used with `freeze` as in `setup`.
 - The `option` dictionary can also be re-used as it is, but we encourage to drop the `py2exe` extra key as support for it will be removed in the future.
 - The `includes`, `excludes`, `packages`, and `dll_excludes` options should now be lists instead of comma-separated strings.
 The current syntax is still supported, but will be removed in the future.
 - The `version_info` dictionary supports writing some information in the Properties of the frozen executable.
-This feature was previously using other `distutils` arguments, which should now be converted to use this dictionary as input.
+This feature, despite advertised, was not working with older versions of `py2exe`.
+If you intend to use this feature, please convert your freezing script to the new API.
 - All the other `distutils`-specific arguments, including but not limited to `name`, `author`, `version`, `url`, etc., are not supported by `freeze` and will raise `TypeError` if passed.
 Please remove these extra arguments from a call to `freeze` as `py2exe` is not designed to use them.